slowernews/wisdom-tldr/README.md

 > *'Bad professionals make money off their customers, good professionals make money for their customers.' -- Jacques Mattheij*

-CHALLENGE: Companies don't care about you.
+CHALLENGE: companies don't care about you.
 Having a job is risky.

 > *'If your job doesn't require originality, next decade you might not have one.'*